abdulhady89/Multi-Sat-MARL/README.md

 # Multi-Sat-MARL
-Multi-Satellite MARL codes for ACM KDD'25 Applied Data Science Track submission
+A Multi-Satellite Earth Observation Mission Autonomy with MARL Algorithms as the solution of decision making process to maximize unique image capturing task.

-## This repository is a part of the SIGKDD'25 Conference Applied Data Science (ADS) Track submission
+## This repository is a part of the ACM KDD'25 Conference Applied Data Science (ADS) Track submission

 Paper Title: Multi-Satellite Earth Observation Mission Autonomy: A Realistic Case Study for Multi-Agent Reinforcement Learning